-Procedures in responding to bullying
+Procedures in Responding to Bullying

-Initial fact finding.
-In most cases it is helpful for those involved and any witnesses to write down what occurred.
+Initial fact finding; in most cases it is helpful for those involved and any witnesses to write down what occurred.
 This should be done as soon as possible after the incident and reported to the HM or organised by the HM.
 Depending on the incident, the victim and the perpetrator may need separating and management put in place so that they do not meet either in person or online.
-From the outset a victim, perpetrator and possibly witnesses will need support.
+From the outset a victim, perpetrator, and possibly witnesses will need support.
+All suspected cases of bullying should be reported to the Sub-Warden immediately, for formal investigation.

-HMs and other appropriate staff will, in the first instance and unless the incident is very serious, help pupils to understand how bullying has a negative impact on the mental health of victim involved.
-An attempt will be made to reconcile the situation via mediation and understanding.
+HMs and other appropriate staff will, in the first instance, help pupils to understand how bullying has a negative impact on the mental health of victim involved.
+Depending on the circumstances, an attempt may be made to reconcile the situation via mediation and understanding, which will usually involve the School Psychologist and School Counsellor.
 The perpetrator/perpetrators may also be asked to make a sincere apology, verbally or in writing.
 The situation will be monitored to ensure that it has been resolved.

-If the mediation process fails and the problem persists or if the individual incident is judged to be sufficiently serious, HMs will liaise with the Sub-Warden.
 As appropriate, disciplinary action may be taken by the School.
 Such sanctions have three main purposes, namely to: